 In November of 2017, Meredith and her mom traveled to Hilton Head, South Carolina to celebrate Thanksgiving with Gordon's family.
 The night before, Gordon proposed in his front yard just before dinner.
 "It was pretty dark, but there was a light in the ring box so I could see it," she says.
 She said yes, Gordon's parents popped the Champagne—and Meredith turned around to find her dad standing in the kitchen.
 "He'd been waiting in a car down the street until he got the signal from Gordon," she reveals.
 "He'd known it was coming all along, and even kept the secret from my mom."

 As evidenced by their engagement, travel, adventure, and family are at the heart of Meredith and Gordon's relationship, and they wanted to combine the three at their wedding.
 "Within a few days of getting engaged, my mom and I had reserved a date at the One & Only Palmilla in Los Cabos," Meredith admits.
 "We went down to visit over Christmas and knew it was perfect the second we arrived."
 Meredith and Gordon were drawn to the rustic beauty of Baja California, as well as the rich history and the old world Mexican elegance of the resort.
 "It was also an incredible place to connect and unwind with our loved ones," she says.
 They invited 140 guests down for the weekend of November 1, 2018, hosting multiple events over the course of the weekend.
-Jesse Tombs of Alison Events was on hand to give each party a distinctly Mexican feel—from the rehearsal dinner fiesta (on Dia de los Muertos!) to the muted tropical wedding itself.
+The team at Alison Events was on hand to give each party a distinctly Mexican feel—from the rehearsal dinner fiesta (on Dia de Los Muertos!) to the muted tropical wedding itself.
 "We wanted the design to showcase the locations we'd chosen in an unfussy way," says Meredith.

 Keep reading to see how Meg Smith Photography captured the couple's Mexican wedding weekend below!